sambuccid/hulipaa/stories/6_results_all_words_all_files.md

 And the number of the occurrences for each result object should be correct

+### Show Results
+As a visitor of the website
+I want to be able to see the results of my search
+So that i can use them

+#### AC1
+Given there are multiple pages with the same word
+And I am on the search page
+When I search for the word
+I want to see multiple results, one for each page
+And it should be possible to expand each result independently And it should be possible to open each page
+- test case, search for a word with multiple results and check they expand and open

+#### AC2
+Given there are multiple pages with the same word
+And one of the pages contain that word more times that the other When I am on the search page and search for the word And the results are shown
+I want that the page with more occurrences is shown first
+- test case with maybe the name of the page or something, something clear that is more related

+#### AC3
+Given there are multiple pages with the same word
+And I am on the search page
+When I search for the word
+I want the results to be clearly separated from one another

+#### AC4
+Given there are multiple pages with the same word
+And I am on the search page
+When I search for the word
+And I click on a result of a page that can't be found(404) I want to still be able to access all other results without running the search again
+- edge test case really, maybe to do with dev console

 TODO in UI:
 do not rely on results having always at least one object

+add all test cases